minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    specified remote tier to the new remote tier.
 MinIO continues to route requests for objects stored on the old remote tier.

-.. mc-cmd:: tags
+.. mc-cmd:: --tags
-   :option:

    *Optional* One or more ampersand ``&``-delimited key-value pairs describing the object tags to which to apply the lifecycle configuration rule.

    This option is mutually exclusive with the following option:

-   - :mc-cmd-option:`~mc ilm edit expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm edit expired-object-delete-marker`

-.. mc-cmd:: transition-days
+.. mc-cmd:: --transition-days
-   :option:

    *Optional* The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd-option:`~mc ilm edit storage-class`.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --storage-class`.

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
-   :mc-cmd-option:`~mc ilm edit noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.
+   :mc-cmd:`~mc ilm edit noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.

-   Requires specifying :mc-cmd-option:`~mc ilm edit storage-class`.
+   Requires specifying :mc-cmd:`~mc ilm edit --storage-class`.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: storage-class
+.. mc-cmd:: --storage-class
-   :option:

    *Optional* The remote storage tier to which MinIO :ref:`transition objects <minio-lifecycle-management-tiering>`.
 Specify a remote storage tier created by :mc-cmd:`mc admin tier`.

-   Required if specifying :mc-cmd-option:`~mc ilm edit transition-days`.
+   Required if specifying :mc-cmd:`~mc ilm edit --transition-days`.

    MinIO does *not* automatically migrate objects from the previously specified remote tier to the new remote tier.
 MinIO continues to